SjoerdWesterhof/AndroidScrumPoker/README.md

 # AndroidScrumPoker
-Scrum Poker for Andriod using Adroid Studio
+Scrum Poker for Android using Android Studio

+## This app requires the PokerServer running on .net Core